 Do I Need to Apply for a Canada Temporary Resident Visa?

-Most travelers will need a visa which grants them entry to Canada, although there are nationals of countries which will only need an Electronic Travel Authorization (eTA), or they are completely exempt and can enter freely with their passports without needing a visa.
+Most travelers will need a Temporary Resident Visa (TRV) which grants them entry to Canada, although there are nationals of countries which will only need an Electronic Travel Authorization (eTA), or they are completely exempt and can enter freely with their passports without needing a visa.

-What are the types of Temporary Resident Visas?
+What are the types of Canadian Temporary Resident Visas?

 There are several types of Temporary Resident Visas separated by the purpose of visit.
 The following visas belong to this category: